-- 1. Consider and comment upon the presentation and the content of the Corporate Performance Monitoring Report. - 2.
+- Consider and comment upon the presentation and the content of the Corporate Performance Monitoring Report. - 2.
 Consider the two versions (Appendices 1 and 2) of the Report.
 The Policy and Performance Team recommends moving to the new version by the end of the year. - 3.
 Consider the option to only report on exceptions (see 2.5).
-The Policy and Performance Team recommends that only exceptions are reported on a quarterly basis and all areas are reported as part of an annual report.
+The Policy and Performance Team recommends that only exceptions are reported on a quarterly basis and all areas are reported as part of an annual report. - 4.
+Refer the Report to Overview and Scrutiny.

-Contact Officer: Steven O'Keeffe Ext: 7258
+Contact Officer: Steven O'Keeffe Fxt: 7258